snowplow/documentation/docs/pipeline-components-and-applications/iglu/common-architecture/schema-resolution/index.md

 sidebar_position: 400
 ---

 This page describes the Schema resolution algorithm which is standard for all Iglu clients.
-Currently only [Iglu Scala client](https://github.com/snowplow/iglu-scala-client) fully follow this algorithm, while other clients may miss some parts, but we're working on making their behaviour consistent.
+Currently only [Iglu Scala client](https://github.com/snowplow/iglu-scala-client) fully follow this algorithm, while other clients may miss some parts, but we're working on making their behavior consistent.

 ## 1. Prerequisites

 Before going further it is important to understand basic Iglu client configuration and essential concepts like Resolver, Registry (or Repository), Schema.
 Here is a quick overview of these concepts, if you're familiar with them you may want to skip this section.

 Iglu clients are configured via JSON object described in dedicated Schema called [resolver-config](https://github.com/snowplow/iglu-central/tree/master/schemas/com.snowplowanalytics.iglu/resolver-config/jsonschema).
-Here we'll be ussing JSON resolver configuration which is platform independent and most wide-spread.
+Here we'll be using JSON resolver configuration which is platform independent and most wide-spread.

 ### 1.1 Resolver